-In an Irish village in the 1800s, Nora loses her daughter, then her husband before she hires Mary to help take care of her grandson.
+In the 1800s an Irish village, Nora loses her daughter, then her husband before she hires Mary to help take care of her grandson.
 Because her grandson neither speaks nor walks at age four, she pleads with the priest for help, but he turns his back on her.
 The women of the village blame the boy for their troubles, so Nora seeks help from Nance who has the “knowledge.”

 This books starts a little slow, but is as captivating as Kent’s Burial Rites.
 We are taken into the minds of the villagers, from their family woes to their superstitions where they readily blame their misfortune on anyone but themselves.